LaendleEnergy/LaendleEnergy.github.io/index.md

 │   │   ├─ azure-pipeline.yaml      -> docker compose up
 ```

-If one Project builds up of multiple separate Components (eg. Application &
+If one project builds up of multiple separate Components (eg. Application &
 Database), there are Repositories for every Component.
 Every Component has its
-own Pipeline, which builds a Dockerimage and pushes that to a Container
+own Pipeline, which builds a docker image and pushes that to a Container
 Registry.

-The Deplyoment resides in its own Repository.
+The deployment resides in its own repository.
 In this way, it is possible to
-have the Deplyomentdefinition under version control aswell.
+have the deployment definition under version control as well.

 ### 2.2 Authentication <a name="auth"></a>
 *Author*: Bianca